Blue Ridge (2020 film)

 Blue Ridge is an American crime drama film, originally released in 2020.
 The film stars Johnathon Schaech, Sarah Lancaster and Ben Esler.

 A number of scenes from the film were shot on location in Rabun County, Georgia.
 Blue Ridge was initially released on the INSP TV network.
 The film then was released on streaming platform Vudu.

 Plot

-The film stars Johnathon Schaech as Justin Wise, who moves to a small Appalachian mountain town and takes up the role of Sheriff in order to be closer to his ex-wife Elli, played by Sarah Lancaster, and his young daughter, Tegan.
+The film stars Johnathon Schaech as Justin Wise, who moves to a small Appalachian mountain town and takes up the role of Sheriff in order to be closer to his ex-wife Elli, played by Sarah Lancaster, and his young daughter, Maddie, played by Taegen Burns.
 The sleepy, small-town atmosphere is quickly disrupted after a high-profile murder takes place.
 Personal grievances interfere with the case in the Blue Ridge Mountains.
 Justin Wise and his deputies set out to solve the murder and keep the mountain community from falling into a long-held family feud.